yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/java/ysql-yb-jdbc.md

 ## Create the sample Java application

-You’ll create two java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
+You'll create two java applications, `UniformLoadBalance` and `TopologyAwareLoadBalance`.
 In each, you can create connections in two ways: using the `DriverManager.getConnection()` API, or using `YBClusterAwareDataSource` and `HikariPool`.
 This example shows both approaches.

 ### Uniform load balancing